HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/srtcfg_jcr_colls.md

 **Notes:**

-For Web Content Manager:
+-   **For Web Content Manager:**

-:   If you use Web Content Manager, the `JCRCollection1` collection is created the first time that you create a web content item, if it does not exist.
+    If you use Web Content Manager, the `JCRCollection1` collection is created the first time that you create a web content item, if it does not exist.
 In this case, it might not be necessary to create the collection manually, although it is fine to create it manually first, if required.
 It is used by the search feature within the Web Content Manager authoring portlet.
 If you delete this search collection, you might not be able to search for items within the authoring portlet.

-For virtual portals:
+-   **For virtual portals:**

-:   When you create a virtual portal, the creation of the JCR search collection depends on whether you create the virtual portal with or without content:
+    When you create a virtual portal, the creation of the JCR search collection depends on whether you create the virtual portal with or without content:

     -   If you create the virtual portal with content, the portal creates the JCR collection for the virtual portal by default.
     -   If you create only the virtual portal and add no content to it, the portal creates no JCR collection with it.
 It gets created only when content is added to the virtual portal.
     You can view the URL of the JCR search collection in the search administration portlet Manage Search of the virtual portal.
 The URL looks as follows: `http://host_name:port_number/wps/seedlist/myserver?Action=GetDocuments&Format=ATOM&Locale=en_US&Range=100&Source=com.ibm.lotus.search.plugins.seedlist.retriever.jcr.JCRRetrieverFactory&Start=0&SeedlistId=wsid@ootb_crawlerwsid`Where wsid is the actual workspace ID of the virtual portal.
 The workspace ID is the identifier of the workspace in which the content item is created, stored, and maintained.
 For example, if the workspace ID of the virtual portal is 10, then the URL looks as follows:`http://host_name:port_number/wps/seedlist/myserver?Action=GetDocuments&Format=ATOM&Locale=en_US&Range=100&Source=com.ibm.lotus.search.plugins.seedlist.retriever.jcr.JCRRetrieverFactory&Start=0&SeedlistId=10@ootb_crawler10` If the JCR search collection was deleted, or if you added content to an originally empty virtual portal and the JCR search collection was not automatically created, complete the following steps:

     -   If you are using a virtual portal, go to the Security tab of the content source to verify that the workspace ID of the virtual portal is correct.
     -   If the JCR search collection was deleted, run the ConfigEngine task `create-textsearch-collections` to re-create the JCR search collection.
     If neither of the preceding options succeed in creating the JCR search collection, manually set up the JCR search collection.

 To set up a JCR search collection manually, proceed as follows: